John Brown's Fort: Move to Storer College

 The National Park Service, through its Historic American Buildings Survey, has made public numerous photographs, plans, and descriptions of the building as it was at Storer College.

-When the College closed, the museum collection was auctioned off to pay debts, and borrowed items were returned to their owners.
+When the college closed, the museum collection was auctioned off to pay debts, and borrowed items were returned to their owners.

 The National Park Service acquires and moves the building

 When Harpers Ferry National Monument was created, it did not include John Brown's Fort or its original location.
-The local Black community was opposed to having it moved away from the College grounds, and the College trustees were "squeamish" about turning it over to the Park Service.
+The local Black community opposed having it moved away from the College grounds, and the College trustees were "squeamish" about turning it over to the Park Service.
 The Park Service was accused of using "white paternalism" to oppose Black wishes and detract from the significance of the Raid for African Americans.

 In 1960 the National Park Service acquired the building, which remained the main tourist attraction in Harpers Ferry.
-In the early 1960s local concessionaires operated a private gift shop in it.
-Many visitors came to visit it at the College, to the point that they made it difficult to carry out the Park Service's plans for the former College.
+In the early 1960s, local concessionaires operated a private gift shop in it.
+Many visitors came to visit it at the college, to the point that they made it difficult to carry out the Park Service's plans for the former college.
 Park Superintendent Joseph Prentice wanted to "drastically eliminate the hordes of visitors and their automobiles from this location".

-To accomplish this goal, removing "the only important attraction from the Storer College campus", in 1968 the Park Service moved it once more (the 4th move).
-The original location is covered by a Baltimore & Ohio Railroad embankment, so it was moved to a location close to the original, actually the most central location in Harpers Ferry.
+To accomplish this goal, removing "the only important attraction from the Storer College campus", in 1968, the Park Service moved it once more (the 4th move).
+The original location is covered by a Baltimore and Ohio Railroad embankment, so it was moved to a location close to the original, the most central location in Harpers Ferry.
 The Fort is now part of the Harpers Ferry National Historical Park and sits 150 ft east of its original location, at 39°19′22.95″N 77°43′46.43″W. It is the most visited tourist attraction in the state of West Virginia.